-The point which I’m trying to make is the counting variable changes its value in each iteration and enters that value in the active cell and then offset activates the next cell downward that completes one iteration.
+The point I’m trying to make is the counting variable changes its value in each iteration and enters that value in the active cell and then offset activates the next cell downward that completing one iteration.

 In the end, the “Next” keyword it’s VBA to go back to the first line of the loop and repeat it.

-As you have seen in the syntax of For Next, you can also use a step value in the loop to make counter to work according to that.
+As you have seen in the syntax of For Next, you can also use a step value in the loop to make the counter work according to that.

-So if you use two as a step value the code would be something like below.
+So if you use two as a step value the code would be something like the below.

 Sub AddSerialNumbers() Dim i As Integer i = 10 For i = 1 To i Step 2 ActiveCell.Value = i ActiveCell.Offset(1, 0).Activate Next i End Sub

-And when you run this code, it will on the activity something like below snapshot.
+And when you run this code, it will on the activity something like the below snapshot.